Mongolia travel advice

 Mass gatherings (large-scale events)

-2SLGBTQI+ travellers have experienced harassment, verbal abuse and threats of violence.
+2SLGBTQI+ persons have experienced harassment, verbal abuse and threats of violence.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics